Advancement Fee Q&A

 Can a donor increase their gift amount to cover the advancement fee?

 Yes.
 A donor may choose to increase their gift amount to offset the advancement fee to ensure that more of their contribution is directed to the WSU area they wish to support.
-Beginning July 1, 2017, gifts made to WSU online will also feature an option to include an additional gift to cover the advancement fee that will automatically calculate the additional 5% contribution needed.
+Gifts made to WSU online features an option to include an additional gift to cover the advancement fee that will automatically calculate the additional 5% contribution needed.